 The standard model most commonly used in the literature (Farihi 2016) suggests that the infrared emission results from dusty material in a flat, opaque disc, similar to Saturn's rings (Jura 2003).
-This model provides a good fit to the observations (e.g. Xu & Jura 2012; Jura 2003), however, Farihi et al. (2009) note that the observations are, in general, consistent with a single temperature black-body, and some authors have modelled the emission as optically thin rings or halos (Reach et al. 2005, 2009).
-Silicate emission features, that must result from optically thin emitting regions, were detected for all six white dwarfs searched for such features (Jura et al. 2009).
-This led Jura et al. (2007b) to invoke a three-part, warped disc and Reach et al. (2009) a flared disc.
+This model provides a good fit to the observations (e.g. Jura 2003; Xu & Jura 2012); however, Farihi et al. (2009) note that the observations are, in general, consistent with a single-temperature blackbody, and some authors have modelled the emission as optically thin rings or haloes (Reach et al. 2005, 2009).
+Silicate emission features, which must result from optically thin emitting regions, were detected for all six white dwarfs searched for such features (Jura, Farihi & Zuckerman 2009).
+This led Jura et al. (2007a) to invoke a three-part warped disc and Reach et al. (2009) a flared disc.

-If the observed dusty material fuels the accretion, it is important to consider how it is transported from the observed location (at tens to hundreds of stellar radii) onto the star.
-Radiative forces, namely Poynting-Robertson drag (PR-drag) will cause dust grains to spiral inwards.
-Rafikov (2011a) show that PR-drag in an opaque dust disc can explain the observed accretion rates for all but the most highly polluted white dwarfs.
-Rafikov (2011b) and Metzger et al. (2012), therefore, suggest a runaway accretion mechanism due to a coupling of the dust and gas, in order to explain the systems with the highest inferred levels of accretion.
+If the observed dusty material fuels the accretion, it is important to consider how it is transported from the observed location (at tens to hundreds of stellar radii) on to the star.
+Radiative forces, namely Poynting-Robertson drag (PR-drag), will cause dust grains to spiral inwards.
+Rafikov (2011a) shows that PR-drag in an opaque dust disc can explain the observed accretion rates for all but the most highly polluted white dwarfs.
+Rafikov (2011b) and Metzger, Rafikov & Bochkarev (2012), therefore, suggest a runaway accretion mechanism due to a coupling of the dust and gas, in order to explain the systems with the highest inferred levels of accretion.

 The aim of this work is to use the infrared observations of white dwarfs to explore how dusty material exterior to the white dwarf fuels metal pollution in the atmosphere of the white dwarf.
-In order to do this, we investigate the near-infrared emission of an unbiased sample of white dwarfs collated from the literature, using Spitzer and WISE observations.
-We start in §2 by discussing the sample and the cumulative distribution of infrared excesses.
-This is followed by a discussion, in §3, of whether the observations are consistent with the standard flat, opaque dust discs.
-In §4 we discuss what supplies the accretion in those polluted white dwarfs without an infrared excess, which leads to our predictions for future observations in §5 and conclusions in §6.
+In order to do this, we investigate the near-infrared emission of an unbiased sample of white dwarfs collated from the literature, using the Spitzer and WISE observations.
+We start in Section 2 by discussing the sample and the cumulative distribution of infrared excesses.
+This is followed by a discussion, in Section 3, of whether the observations are consistent with the standard flat, opaque dust discs.
+In Section 4, we discuss what supplies the accretion in those polluted white dwarfs without an infrared excess, which leads to our predictions for future observations in Section 5 and conclusions in Section 6.